-Everything I write in my Diary, pays homage to my experiences and emotional wellbeing.
-There are many aspects to our emotional wellbeing that are linked and that will need a different thought process from us.
+Everything I write in The CP Diary pays homage to my experiences and emotional wellbeing.
+I believe there are many aspects to our emotional wellbeing that are linked, and others that will need us to think differently.
 On the back of my experiences, each blog carries a value and message.

 I love to write about the things that mean something to me, like the values placed upon us as individuals and how those values play out in our lives.
-The old-fashioned values of caring and making a difference is what I care about and is always something I will continue to do.
+The old-fashioned values of caring and making a difference are what matter to me, and I will always try to live that way.

-When I was a little girl, I lived in a modest house, my parents weren’t rich and as far as I knew they weren’t poor either, but I always had it instilled in me that to buy something, I had to earn it first.
-I never asked for anything, probably because I knew better, but that wasn’t altogether a bad thing, because it taught me about value and rather than value materialistic things, I had to find my happiness elsewhere.
+When I was a little girl, I lived in a modest house.
+My parents weren’t rich and as far as I knew they weren’t poor either, but I always had it instilled in me that to buy something, I had to earn it first.
+I never asked for anything, probably because I knew better, but that wasn’t altogether a bad thing, because it taught me about value, and rather than prize materialistic things, I had to find my happiness elsewhere.

-I took my own values seriously and dealing with Cerebral Palsy meant I saw the world from a completely different angle.
-From an early age, I began to hone in on the importance of people and reaching out, in the hope that I would find support.
-But in the end, it became obvious that I needed to be my own emotional support.
+I took my own values seriously and dealing with cerebral palsy meant I saw the world from a completely different angle.
+From an early age, I began to home in on the importance of people and reaching out, in the hope that I would find support.
+In the end, it became obvious that I needed to be my own emotional support.

-I always aimed to please, aimed to find an acceptance that was never there.
-Sadly, my emotional problems were completely overlooked, although some effort was made to help me physically.
+I always aimed to please, to find an acceptance that was never there around my disability.
+My emotional issues were completely overlooked, although some effort was made to help me physically.

-Moving forward, looking after and making sure my own family grow with their values, to become happy and confident people is massively important to me.
-That they make a difference in their lives, however they choose to make a difference.
+Moving forward, looking after my own children and making sure they grow to become happy and confident people is massively important to me.
+That they make a difference in their lives, however they choose to do so.